glowlabs-org/glow-contracts/NOTES.md

 ---GCA---
 1. Finish pending payout
 2. add max gcas
+3. include freeze when proposal hashes isnt up to date

 ---- GOVERNANCE AND HALF LIFE ------
 Thought about two ways we could handle the math.